terra-money/docs/docs/How-to/Run-a-full-Terra-node/Joining-a-network.md

-# Joining a network
+# Join a network

-As a node operator exercise and for testing purposes it is highly recommeded to start with setting up a local private network before joining the public ones.
-The following sections outlines this process.
-You may wish to skip directly to [ joining the public networks ](#joining-a-public-network) section of the guide.
+It is highly recommended that you set up a local private network before joining a public network.
+This will help get familiar with the setup process, and provide an environment for testing.
+The following sections outline this process.
+If you want to join a public network without setting up a private network, you can skip to [join a public network ](#join-a-public-network).

 ## Set up a local private network

-Validators can set up a private Terra network to become familiar with running a Terra full node before joining a public network.
+Validators can set up a private Terra network to become familiar with running a full Terra node before joining a public network.

 ::: tip LocalTerra

-If you are a developer and want to set up a local, WASM-enabled private testnet for smart contracts, visit [Download LocalTerra](/Tutorials/Smart-contracts/Set-up-local-environment.html#download-localterra).
+If you are a developer and want to set up a local, WASM-enabled, private testnet for smart contracts, visit [Download LocalTerra](/Tutorials/Smart-contracts/Set-up-local-environment.html#download-localterra).

 :::

 ### Create a single node

 The simplest Terra network you can set up is a local testnet with just a single node.
-In single-node environment, you have one account, and you are the only validator signing blocks for your private network.
+In a single-node environment, you have one account and are the only validator signing blocks for your private network.

 1. Initialize your genesis file that will bootstrap the network.
-Replace the variables with your own information.
+Replace the following variables with your own information:

 ```bash
 terrad init --chain-id=<testnet-name> <node-moniker>
 ```

 2. Generate a Terra account.
-Replace the variable with your account name.
+Replace the variable with your account name:

 ```bash
 terrad keys add <account-name>
 ```

 :::tip Get tokens
-In order for Terrad to recognize a wallet address it must contain tokens.
+In order for Terrad to recognize a wallet address, it must contain tokens.
 For the testnet, use [the faucet](https://faucet.terra.money/) to send Luna to your wallet.
 If you are on mainnet, send funds from an existing wallet.
-1-3 luna are sufficient for most setup processes.
+1-3 Luna are sufficient for most setup processes.
 :::

 ### Add your account to the genesis